Skip to main content

 The purpose of the speeding detection rule is to help businesses enhance their overall safety measures by monitoring and addressing speeding events.
 This ensures compliance with speed limits, promotes responsible driving behavior among employees, and reduces the risk of accidents.
 The platform offers two methods for detecting speeding:

-Method I. Cloud-processed speeding
+Method I. Platform-detected speeding

 This method relies on speed data from GPS trackers to identify speeding.
-The telematics platform analyzes the speed data from GPS data packets to check if the specified speed limit has been exceeded.
+The platform analyzes the speed data from GPS data packets to check if the specified speed limit has been exceeded.
 While this method is less accurate than device-detected speeding, it can be used with any GPS tracker that reports speed.
 It is a suitable option for devices that cannot natively detect speeding events.

 Method II.
-Device-deteceted speeding
+Hardware-detected speeding

 Rule settings

-Speed limit, Cloud-processed
+Speed limit, Platform-detected speeding

 The speed limit setting defines the threshold at which the rule is triggered.
 When the platform receives speed data from the device, it compares this value to the specified limit.
 If the speed exceeds the limit, the platform generates a speeding alert.

-Speed limit, Devices-processed
+Speed limit, Hardware-detected speeding

 For device-detected speeding events, there is no specific setting in the Rules and Notifications.
 Instead, use the Device Settings widget to remotely configure the speed limit on the device side.